Henry Walters: Career

 In 1902. he undertook an acquisition on a scale unprecedented in the history of American collecting: he bought the contents of the Palazzo Accoramboni in Rome.
 The collection abounded in significant works, many of them found to be by masters other than those to whom they had been ascribed, and others by artists not in fashion at that time.
 In the latter category fell El Greco's painting, St. Francis Receiving the Stigmata.
 Among the collection's archeological treasures were seven magnificent sarcophagi from a burial chamber associated with the Calpurnii Pisones family.
 Walters agreed to buy the collection for the sum of five million Italian lire, equivalent at the time to $1.0 million.

 He enhanced the breadth of the 19th-century holdings with such early works as Ingres' The Betrothal of Raphael and the Niece of Cardinal Bibbiena, bought in 1903.
 Although Walters was not fond of French Impressionism, he bought two works in 1903 from American artist Mary Cassatt, including Claude Monet's Springtime.

 Walters continued to augment his holdings, buying both in New York and abroad.
 He collected Egyptian, ancient Near Eastern, and Islamic art, as well as a number of key classical and western medieval objects.
 These included a pair of limestone heads of Old Testament rulers that came from the abbey church of Saint-Denis.

 Beginning in 1903, Walters served on the executive committee of the Metropolitan Museum of Art.
 In 1913 he became second vice president, a position he retained for the rest of his life.
 His experiences on a number of museum committees may have resulted in a change of direction in his collecting after World War I. He shifted from acquiring works representative of various fields and more committed to objects of major historical and artistic significance.

 Death

-Walters died in 1931, leaving the building and its contents to the mayor and city council of Baltimore "for the benefit of the public."
+Walters died in 1931, leaving his museum building and its contents to the mayor and city council of Baltimore "for the benefit of the public."
 The Walters Art Museum opened its doors for the first time as a public institution on November 3, 1934.